 postgres=# CREATE INDEX reversed_vowels_index ON words (reversed_vowels(word)); CREATE INDEX

 It is often easier to write a set returning function instead of a complex query.
-Yes, it will probably run slower than the same thing implemented as a single complex query due to the fact that the optimizer can do very little to code written as functions, but the speed may be sufficient for your needs.
-If more speed is needed, it's very likely to refactor the code piece by piece, joining parts of the function into larger queries where the optimizer has a better chance of discovering better query plans until the performance is acceptable again.
+Yes, it will probably run slower than the same thing implemented as a single complex query, due to the fact that the optimizer can do very little to the code written as functions, but the speed may be sufficient for your needs.
+If more speed is required, it's very likely to refactor the code piece by piece, joining parts of the function into larger queries where the optimizer has a better chance of discovering better query plans until the performance is acceptable again.

 Server programming helps a lot here.
 If your data manipulation code is in the database near the data, all the data users have easy access to it, and you will not need to manage a similar code in a C++ Windows program, two PHP websites, and a bunch of Python scripts doing nightly management tasks.
-If any of them needs to do this thing to a customer's table, they just call:
+If any of them need to do this thing to a customer's table, they just call:

 SELECT * FROM do_this_thing_to_customers(arg1, arg2, arg3);

-SELECT * FROM do_this_thing_to_customers(arg1, arg2, arg3) even after you have rewritten the function five times and changed the whole table structure twice.
+SELECT * FROM do_this_thing_to_customers(arg1, arg2, arg3), even after you have rewritten the function five times and changed the whole table structure twice.